vxlang/vxlang-page/README.md

 1.x.x
 ---
+- `1.4.4.0`
+  - An On/Off option for Import Table Mutation has been added.
+    - This feature is enabled by default, but in CMD mode, you can disable it using the --disable-import-mutation option.
+    - e.g. If Min-Hook is not working, try disabling this option.
 - `1.4.3.1`
   - Minor bug fixes.
     - Fixed a bug where a command prompt window would appear when anti-tamper was activated.